I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-printdocumentonprintprocessor.md

 ## Remarks

 Print processors are required to export a <code>PrintDocumentOnPrintProcessor</code> function.
 The spooler calls the function after calling <a href="..\winsplp\nf-winsplp-openprintprocessor.md">OpenPrintProcessor</a>.
 The function's purpose is to read the contents of the file named by <i>pDocumentName</i>, convert (if necessary) the file's data to a data stream that can be read by printer hardware, and to send the data stream back to the spooler.
-The spooler can then send the data stream to the appropriate <a href="wdkgloss.p#wdkgloss.print_monitor#wdkgloss.print_monitor"><i>print monitor</i></a>.
+The spooler can then send the data stream to the appropriate <a href="https://msdn.microsoft.com/139a10e9-203b-499b-9291-8537eae9189c">print monitor</a>.

 If the input format is NT-based operating system EMF, the <code>PrintDocumentOnPrintProcessor</code> function can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549548">GDI functions for print processors</a>.
 For more information, see <a href="https://msdn.microsoft.com/c5e291d9-069c-4877-a167-862ba5794368">Processing a Print Job</a>.